ERMI-Software/ermi-file-format/ERMI Intergration Guide.md

 To get data into ERMI we require a *source*.
 Typically a source is a file on a storage system, or an API.

-ERMI supports two types of sources, *Push* sources where data is pushed by the client into a resource managed by ERMI, and *Pull* sources where data is pulled into ERMI client a client system on demand.
+ERMI supports two types of sources, *Push* sources where data is pushed by the client into a resource managed by ERMI, and *Pull* sources where data is pulled into ERMI from a client's system on demand.

 Which model is best will depend on a number of factors such as frequency of analysis and volume of data.